tock/book/src/course/thread-net/comms-app.md

 ### Libopenthread

-We assume that one nrf52840dk device is flashed using the provided hex (TODO we need instructions for this setup).
+We assume that a single nRF52840DK board is used as a Thread router that also performs certain business logic (such as averaging temperature setponts).
+In a hosted tutorial setting you will likely be provided with such a board; we do provide instructions for this [here](./router-setup.md).

 We now begin implementing an OpenThread app using `libopenthread`.
-This is not Tock specific and uses the OpenThread API calls.
+Because Tock is able to run arbitrary code in userspace, we can make use of this existing library and tie it into the Tock ecosystem.
+As such, this part of our application works quite similar compared to other platforms.

-Although commissioned joining is a more secure authentication method, for simplicity, we provide a hardcoded network key.
+For the purposes of this tutorial, we provide a hardcoded network key (_commissioned joining_ would be a more secure authentication method).
 The major steps to join a Thread network include:

 1. Initializing the IP interface (`ifconfig up`)
 2. Creating a dataset (`dataset init new`)
-3. Adding the network key, panid, channel to the dataset
+3. Adding the network key, _panid_, and channel to the dataset
-4. Commit active dataset ('dataset commit active')
+4. Committing the active dataset ('dataset commit active')
 5. Begin thread network attachment (`thread start`)

 To send and receive UDP packets, we must also correctly configure UDP.
-We have provided a mostly implemented OpenThread app that completes these initializations (CHECKPOINT??).
+Because of these steps are mostly OpenThread specific, we provide an application that performs the vast majority of these steps.

-> **EXERCISE:** Build and flash the openthread app as done with prior apps
+> **EXERCISE:** Build and flash the openthread app, located under
 > `examples/tutorials/thread_net/openthread_app`.
 If you forget how to do this,
 > refer to the earlier submodule describing how to build and flash the sensor
 > app (TODO ADD LINK).